cortex-js/compute-engine/src/docs/guide-domains.md

 A domain is represented by a **domain expression**.
 For example:

-- `"Integer"`
-- `"Boolean"`
+- `"Integers"`
-- `["Range", -1, +1]`.
+- `"Booleans"`
+- `["Functions", "Integers", "Integers"]`

-A domain expression is either a **domain literal** represented by an identifier such as `"Integer"` and `"Boolean"` or a **constructed domain** represented by a function expression.
+A domain expression is either a **domain literal** represented by an identifier such as `"Integers"` and `"Booleans"` or a **constructed domain** represented by a function expression.

-Of course, it wouldn't make sense for it to be any function, so the name of that function must be among a limited set of **domain constructor**.
+Of course, it wouldn't make sense for it to be any function, so the name of that function must be among a limited set of **domain constructors**.

 This effectively defines a specialized language to represent domains.
 In some cases the same function name can be used in a domain expression and a value expression, but they will be interpreted differently.

-For example, the expression `["List", 5, 7, 11]` is a value representing a list of three integers.
-On the other hand, the domain expression `["List", "Integer"]` represents the domain of all the lists that have integers as their element.

 Domains are similar to _types_ in programming languages.
 Amongst other things, they are used to select the correct function definition.

-For example a function `Add` could operate either on numbers or matrixes.
+For example a function `Add` could have several implementation to operate on numbers or on matrixes.
 The domain of the arguments would be used to select the appropriate function definition.

 Symbolic manipulation algorithms also use domains to decide when certain transformations are applicable.